The gravitational form factor D(t) of the electron: Conclusions

 \section{Conclusions}

 The off-forward matrix elements of the EMT, which are parametrized through several GFFs, encode a wealth of information about the energy, spin, pressure and shear distributions inside a particle.
 We focused our attention on the one-loop QED calculation of the GFF $D(t)$ for an electron, by separately evaluating the contributions from the electron and the photon parts of the EMT.
 The form factor $D(t)$, which represents a fundamental quantity of the (physical) electron, contains the information about the (total) pressure and shear distributions.
 The D-term, that is $D(t = 0)$, is infinite, where the infinity is caused by the photon contribution to the EMT in combination with the long-range Coulomb interaction --- see also Ref.~\cite{Donoghue:2001qc}.
 On the other hand, for a nonzero (and sufficiently large) photon mass one finds that the D-term becomes negative and, in fact, the form factor $D(t)$ is negative for the entire $t$-range.
 The same qualitative results hold for hadronic bound states~\cite{Polyakov:2018zvc}.
 Therefore the ``physical'' electron, which is composed of a bare electron and a massive photon, mimics a bound state.
 However, there is one crucial difference: For both a zero and nonzero photon mass the form factor $D(t)$ essentially drops like $1/|t|$ at large momentum transfer.
 This is (considerably) slower than for a hadronic bound state~\cite{Polyakov:2018zvc, Lorce:2018egm}.
+When making this comparison between the electron and hadrons, we do not consider electromagnetic contributions to $D(t)$ for a hadron, which do actually also lead to a $1/|t|$ behavior at large $|t|$ as discussed recently in Ref.~\cite{Varma:2020crx}.
 As a result, the pressure and shear distributions in position space show significant qualitative differences in the two cases.
 In particular, for the electron in QED both distributions exhibit a delta function singularity at the origin $r = 0$, which is not known for hadrons.
 We repeat that the GFFs, including $D(t)$, are fundamental quantities and, in general, differences between the electron and hadronic bound states are due to the long-range QED effects and the behavior of the GFFs at large momentum transfer.